Project • Ongoing

-The potentially positive effects of Cash-Transfer Programming (CTP) have been demonstrated many times over.
-But how does the humanitarian ‘cash revolution’ present itself to those who are intended to benefit from it?
-What concerns do affected people have, and how can their perspective help inform a more effective roll-out of cash-based programmes?
-Ground Truth Solutions, together with the Cash Learning Partnership (CaLP), is piloting the global Cash Barometer to find out more.
+The potential of cash and voucher assistance (CVA) programming has been demonstrated many times over.
+But how does the humanitarian “cash revolution” present itself to the intended beneficiaries?
+What concerns do affected people have and how can their perspectives help inform a more effective roll-out of cash-based assistance?
+To find out, we partnered with the German Federal Foreign Office and the Cash Learning Partnership (CaLP) to launch the Cash Barometer.

 The Cash Barometer is an independent accountability mechanism that combines standardised face-to-face surveys with user-centred approaches to allow cash recipients to provide feedback on cash and voucher assistance, and participate in decision making.

 The Cash Barometer has launched in CAR in 2020 in the context of the COVID-19 pandemic.
 We conducted a series of qualitative interviews with market traders and CVA recipients to capture User Voices in the context of the crisis.

 August 2020: Cash Barometer Analysis: Central African Republic (EN)